Portsmouth Street Tramways Company: Municipilisation

 By 1892 the horse tram network had reached a maximum size of 14 miles of tramway operated by 58 tramcars and 249 horses, each individual route had its own distinguishing colour of car.
 Most of the route mileage was single track with passing loops and only a limited amount of double track in the town centre.
-In 1895 Portsmouth Corporation started to talk about taking over and electrifying the tramways and after several years of negotiations and disputes the Corporation purchased all of the horse tram network commencing from 1 January 1901.
+In 1895 Portsmouth Corporation started to talk about taking over and electrifying the tramways and after several years of negotiations and disputes the corporation purchased all of the horse tram network commencing from 1 January 1901.
 This included the tramway to Cosham which at that time was outside of the town boundaries.
-The purchase price had to be settled by arbitration at £185,633 which was unfortunate for the company because they had declined an offer from the Corporation of £205,964.
+The purchase price had to be settled by arbitration at £185,633 which was unfortunate for the company because they had declined an offer from the corporation of £205,964.
 The Portsmouth Street Tramways Company was left with its other businesses of horse bus operations and wedding cars and funeral hearses and also the horse tramways in Gosport.

-Subsequent to the loss of their tram operation in Portsmouth The Provincial Tramways Company constructed and opened the Portsdown and Horndean Light Railway from Cosham northwards to Horndean but this was under a new company and not the Portsmouth Street Tramways Company.
+Subsequent to the loss of their tram operation in Portsmouth, the Provincial Tramways Company constructed and opened the Portsdown and Horndean Light Railway from Cosham northwards to Horndean but this was under a new company and not the Portsmouth Street Tramways Company.

 Gosport and Fareham

 The horse tram routes in Gosport ran from the Portsmouth ferry terminal via Forton Road to Brockhurst with another line running via Stoke Road to Bury Cross.
 This operation started as a separate company in 1882 but was merged into the Portsmouth Street Tramways Company in 1883.
-After surviving an attempted takeover by Gosport and Alverstoke Council the company went on to reconstruct and electrify the tramways and extend the Brockhurst branch to Fareham Railway Station in 1905.
-This tramway continued to operate until closure in 1929 when it was replaced by motor bus routes, in the same year the Portsmouth Street Tramways Company was renamed to the Gosport and Fareham Omnibus Company.
+After surviving an attempted takeover by Gosport and Alverstoke Council the company went on to reconstruct and electrify the tramways and extend the Brockhurst branch to Fareham railway station in 1905.
+This tramway continued to operate until closure in 1929 when it was replaced by motor bus routes, in the same year the Portsmouth Street Tramways Company was renamed by the Gosport and Fareham Omnibus Services Act 1929 (19 & 20 Geo.
+5. c. lxv) to the Gosport and Fareham Omnibus Company.